 The average person will cover thousands of miles in their lifetime, and shoes that are too tight, too loose, or lack the support you need to walk those miles safely can put you at risk for pain and injury.

-“Many foot-related problems can be prevented with the proper footwear,” explains Laurence Wolf, MD, orthopedic surgeon at Lankenau Medical Center.
+“Many foot-related problems can be prevented with the proper footwear,” explains Laurence Wolf, MD, orthopaedic surgeon at Lankenau Medical Center.
 “Whether you’re looking for sneakers for everyday use, like walking around or running errands, or for daily exercise sessions, it’s important to invest in a pair that fits well.”

 Below, Dr. Wolf offers a few tips for purchasing your next pair of sneakers.
 Not in the market for a new pair?
 Check to see how well your current sneakers measure up.

 There should be about a thumb’s width between the top of your big toe and the end of the front of your shoe.
 You should be able to wiggle your toes with your shoe on and tied.
 If you can’t do that, you’ll want a larger size.

 Although there should be room at the front of your shoe, there shouldn’t be much at the back.
 The heel should be tight, so that your foot won’t slide out of the back when walking.
 If one foot is slipping out while the other fits comfortably, try to find heel inserts to ensure both feet are staying put.

 Determine your arch type